klessydra/pulpino-klessydra/README.md

 ## ISA Support

-PULPino can run either with RISCY or zero-riscy.
-The software included in this repository is compatible with both the cores and automatically targets the correct ISA based on the flags used.
-The simulator (modelsim) must be explicitely told which edition you want to build.
-Use the environment variable `USE_ZERO_RISCY` and set it to either `1` for zero-riscy or `0` for RISCY.
+PULPino originally could run either with RISCY or zero-riscy.
+Now it is integrated with all the shades of the Klessydra cores An intuitive GUI, one of the submodules downloaded by this repo, can be used to configure PULPino-Klessydra to use and customize the cores, and run the tests.

 ## Version Control

-PULPino uses multiple git subrepositories
+PULPino-Klessydra uses multiple git submodules.
+The submodules from PULPino were integrated directly into this repository to avoid any conflicts in case those submodules were removed in the future.
+The submodules from Klessydra can be directly downloaded, fetched. and updated once the update python script is launched.

-To clone those subrepositores and update them, use
+To clone those sub-modules use

     ./update-ips.py

-This script will read the `ips_lists.txt` file and update to the versions specified in there.
+This script will read the `ips_list.yml` file and update to the versions specified in there.
 You can choose specific commits, tags or branches.

 ## Documentation

-There is a preliminary datasheet available that includes a block diagram and a memory map of PULPino.
+There is a preliminary PULPino datasheet available that includes a block diagram and a memory map of PULPino.
 See docs/datasheet/ in this repository.

 It is written in LaTeX and there is no pdf included in the repository.
 Simply type